 This question may be naive but I am new to the house moving as FTB of a ground floor flat in Chalfont St Peter.
 Do I collect the keys to the house on completion from my lawyer?
 If so, I will find a High Street conveyancing solicitor in Chalfont St Peter?

 There is no need to visit the lawyers office on the day of completion.
 Your solicitors will arrange to send the completion advance to the owner’s solicitors, and shortly after the monies have arrived, you will be able to collect the keys from the property Agents and move into your new home.
 This tends to happen between 1 and 3pm.

-After much negotiation I have agreed a price on an apartment in Chalfont St Peter.
-My mortgage broker suggested a lawyer.
-I paid an advanced payment of £175.
-Not long after, the conveyancing practitioner contacted me to say that they were not on the UBS conveyancing panel.
+After months of negotiation I have agreed a price on a house in Chalfont St Peter.
+My mortgage broker recommended their conveyancers.
+I paid an on account payment of £175.
+A few days later, the lawyer contacted me sheepishly admitting that they were not on the Lloyds conveyancing panel.
 Am I right in thinking that I should be due a refund?

 You should be able to recover this from the law firm if they were not on the Lloyds panel.
 They should have asked at the outset which lender you were obtaining a mortgage with.
 An important lesson to readers of this site is to check that the lawyers are on the appropriate lender panel.